jump-dev/JuMP.jl/docs/src/solutions.md

 ## Conflicts

-When the model you input is infeasible, some solvers can help you find the cause of this infeasibility by offering a conflict, i.e. a subset of the constraints that create this infeasibility.
+When the model you input is infeasible, some solvers can help you find the cause of this infeasibility by offering a conflict, i.e., a subset of the constraints that create this infeasibility.

 The function [`compute_conflict!`](@ref) is used to trigger the computation of a conflict.
 Once this process is finished, the attribute [`MOI.ConflictStatus`](@ref) returns a [`MOI.ConflictStatusCode`](@ref).

-If there is a conflict, you can query each constraint whether it participates in the conflict or not using the attribute [`MOI.ConstraintConflictStatus`](@ref), which returns a [`MOI.ConflictParticipationStatusCode`](@ref).
+If there is a conflict, you can query from each constraint whether it participates in the conflict or not using the attribute [`MOI.ConstraintConflictStatus`](@ref), which returns a [`MOI.ConflictParticipationStatusCode`](@ref).